Error messages

 Filter dates in strategies

-The total number of trades or orders in a strategy can impact the memory consumption of a script.
-For large datasets, reduce the number of unnecessary historical orders stored in memory by limiting the starting point of your strategy.
+The total number of trades or orders simulated by strategies can impact memory consumption.
+When running strategy scripts that generate frequent orders on large datasets, reduce the number of unnecessary historical orders stored in memory by limiting the starting point of your strategy.